The Wife from the Dragon Palace: Mongolia

+According to Boris L. Riftin, variants of the tale type are attested in the Oirat and Mongolian versions of the compilation The Bewitched Corpse.

-German linguist Bernhard Jülg translated a Mongolian tale from the Siddi Kur wherein an Indian king's animal tamer releases a dancing golden frog back to the water and later rescues a white serpent from the clutches of an eagle.
+German linguist Bernhard Jülg translated a Mongolian tale from the Siddi Kur ("The Bewitched Corpse") wherein an Indian king's animal tamer releases a dancing golden frog back to the water and later rescues a white serpent from the clutches of an eagle.
 The golden frog and the white serpent each tell the tamer they are the children of the Lord of Dragons that guards the shells with white pearls.
 The tamer is taken to their father's underwater palace as a thank you and spends some time there.
 After a while, the tamer wants to return to land, and as a parting gift the Dragon Lord gives the man a red-furred she-dog as companion and a magical jewel.
 Back on land, the tamer discovers the red-furred she-dog becomes a beautiful woman and burns the canine skin.
 They marry.
 One day, the Dragon Lord's daughter, now human, is kidnapped by a lustful human king who intends to marry her.
-However, she secretly summons her human husband to concoct a plan to be enacted the following year, during the month of Pausha: the husband disguises himself with a crude and grotesque design and take part in the celebrations.
+However, she secretly summons her human husband to concoct a plan to be enacted the following year, during the month of Pausha: the husband disguises himself with a crude and grotesque design and takes part in the celebrations.
 British author Rachel Harriette Busk translated the tale as different chapters of her book Sagas from the Far East: in the first, titled The White Serpent-King, the gold frog states the she is the daughter of the Serpent King (who still lives in an underwater palace); in the second, titled What became of the Red-coloured Dog, the tamer burns the red dog's skin to keep the woman in human form.